Finite complex reflection arrangements are K(pi,1): Tunnels, labels and Hurwitz rule

 \begin{lemma}[Hurwitz rule] Let $T=(y,z,L)$ be a tunnel, representing a simple element $s$.
 Let $\Omega$ be a $T$-neighbourhood of $y$.
 For all $y'\in \Omega$, $T':=(y',z,L)$ represents $s$. \end{lemma}

 \begin{proof} This simply expresses that the tunnels $(y',z,L)$ and $(y,z,L)$ represent homotopic paths, which is clear by definition of $\Omega$. \end{proof}

 \begin{remark} Let $T_1,\dots,T_k$ is a system of elementary tunnels for $y$.
 Let $\Omega_i$ be a $T_i$-neighbourhood for $y$.
 A \emph{standard neighbourhood} of $y$ could be defined as a path-connected neighbourhood $\Omega$ of $y$ inside $\cap_{i=1}^k \Omega_i$.
 These standard neighbourhoods form a basis for the topology of $Y$.
 A consequence of Hurwitz rule is that the label of $y$ may uniquely be recovered once we know the label of a single $y'\in \Omega$.
-The converse is not true, unless $y\in Y -\CK$.
-Let $y'\in \Omega$, let $S$ and $S'$ be the strata of $LL(y)$ and $LL(y')$ (with respect to the discriminant stratification of $E_n$).
-We have $S' \leq S$.
-The label of $y'$ is uniquely determined by the label of $y$ if and only if $S=S'$.
-Otherwise, the ambiguity is caused by the extra ramification at $y$. \end{remark}
+Distinct $y'\in \Omega$ correspond to different ``desingularizations'' of $y$, and their labels are obtained by further factorizing terms in the label of $y$.
+Among them are full desingularizations (corresponging to factorizations in $n$ terms), corresponding to choosing $y'$ in the non-empty intersection $\Omega \cap Y^{\gen}$. \end{remark}

 The remainder of this section consists of various consequences of Hurwitz rule.